 For your insurance

-Through its subsidiary, the National Financial Insurance Agency Inc. (NFIAI), Investia offers a wide range of insurance products, including life insurance, critical illness insurance and disability insurance.Discover our insurance products
+Through its subsidiary, PPI Management Inc., a subsidiary of iA Financial Group and an affiliate of Investia, you will have access to a wide range of insurance products, including life insurance, critical illness insurance and disability insurance.Discover our insurance products